Heart valve disease

 Heart valve repair

-If you have heart valve disease, your health care team might suggest surgery to repair and save your heart valve.
+If you have heart valve disease, your healthcare team might suggest surgery to fix the heart valve.
+Repair surgery saves your heart valve.
 During heart valve repair, the surgeon might:

 - Patch holes in a valve.

-- Repair the structure of the valve by replacing torn or ruptured cords that support it.
+- Replace torn or ruptured cords that support the valve.

-- Remove excess valve tissue so that the valve can close tightly.
+- Remove extra valve tissue so that the valve can close tightly.

-- Reduce the outer size of the valve so the flaps can better contact each other.
+- Make the outer size of the valve smaller so the flaps can better contact each other.

 Heart valve repair procedures include: